annapapitto/friendgrow/README.md

 ## Introduction

 ### Install
-Download the latest binary from Releases and put it into a new directory.
-Run the following commands from the same directory.
+- Download the latest binary using `cargo install friendgrow`

-The generated database will be stored in the same directory.
-Choose a database name and set in the directory's environment: `echo DATABASE_URL=friends.db >> .env`.
+- Choose a database location and set that in your environment in your preferred way, e.g. `export DATABASE_URL=~/.friendgrow.db >> .bashrc`.

 ### Add friends
 ```